 Not all teens need the power of the court system to help them improve their choices and that’s where the Diversion process comes in – as a community response that holds first-time juvenile offenders accountable for their actions.

-CAB volunteers hear each juvenile’s case which includes an essay that the juvenile reads about the offense they committed.
-CAB volunteers will have time to ask questions to the youth.
+Volunteers hear each juvenile’s case which includes an essay that the juvenile reads about the offense they committed.
+Volunteers will have time to ask questions to the youth.